pubnub/secure-key-exchange/README.md

 <!--We set our `state` to our `publicKey`.-->

-Now we can use PubNub's presence features to see the public keys of other users subscribed to the `dogechat` channel.
+Now we can use PubNub's presence features to see the public keys of other users subscribed to the `babel` channel.

 	pubnub.here_now({
-		channel : dogechat,
+		channel : babel,
 		state : true,
 		callback : function(m) {console.log(m)}
 	});